19th Workshop on Multiword Expressions (MWE 2023)

 - Karën Fort, Sorbonne Université

-- Aggeliki Fotopoulou, Institute for Language & Speech Processing, ATHENA RC
+- Aggeliki Fotopoulou, Institute for Language and Speech Processing, ATHENA RC

 - Daniela Gierschek, Uni Luxembourg